deathworlders/online/content/books/deathworlders/chapter-48-laid-bare.md

 Another taboo.
 Oh well.

-“Yan needs to calm some of the Given-Men,” The Singer explained.
+“Yan needs to calm some of the Given-Men,” the Singer explained.
 “Without him… There are arguments.
 No fights yet, but…”

 “But you don’t want a repeat of… uhm…”

-“When Yan killed Tarek, and then killed his whole tribe, and then *Took* their Singer?”
-The Singer asked pointedly.
+“When Yan killed Tarek, and then killed his whole tribe, and then *Took* their Singer?” the Singer asked pointedly.

 “...That, yes.”